hutchpd/QuantumSuperposition/QuantumSuperposition/docs/ComplexSupport.md

 ### Complex Number Superpositions

-You can create superpositions of complex numbers and perform operations on them.
-Here’s an example:
+Create superpositions of complex numbers and operate on them:

 ```csharp
 var complexSuperposition1 = new QuBit<Complex>(new[] { new Complex(1, 2), new Complex(3, 4) });